Well-intentioned product marketing suggestions from a software-loving, crossword-solving Will Shortz fanboy

 • Tournament badges for participating and ranking in different competitions

-By adding badges, you challenge your fans and encourage new players with positive reinforcement.
-That’s important as you expand the audience beyond the traditional Times participant, especially if there’s an influx of new users during COVID-19.
+By adding badges, you challenge fans and encourage new players with positive reinforcement.

 Sometimes the best remedy for a bad situation is a dose of humor.